jeske/SimpleScene/SimpleScene/Util/ssBVH/README.md

 ## Dynamic 3d BVH - 3d Bounding Volume Hierarchy

-Copyright(C) 2014, by David W. Jeske
-Released under Apache 2.0 and to the public domain
+Copyright(C) 2014, by David W. Jeske.
+Released under Apache 2.0 and to the public domain.

 ### About